pmanisekaran/MOULA/README.md

   The Main web api project that does those 4 user stories mentioned in the requirement.
   I have kept the structure as neat as possible without over doing it.

-  ### BusinessLogicSingleResponsibility Folder
+  ### 1. BusinessLogicSingleResponsibility Folder
        This contains all the business logic secured in classes that follow Single reponsibility
-  ### BusinessLogicSingleResponsibility Folder
+  ### 2. BusinessLogicSingleResponsibility Folder
        This contains all the business logic secured in classes that follow Single reponsibility
-  ### Controllers
+  ### 3. Controllers Folder
-      This contains end points for four user stories Please note that server recieves input as JSON and outputs as JSON even though the return type and parameters are hard classes
+     This contains end points for four user stories Please note that server receives input as JSON and outputs as JSON even though the return type and parameters are hard classes
-      This way, it gves much better type safety and compile tie error and more importantly it enforces raight data format is passed to         API.
+     This way, it gives much better type safety and compile time error and more importantly it enforces raight data to the API.
 Otherwise API will simply throw an error.
-      However business validation are done in APi such as amount must be positive decimal and must be supplied.
-Otherwise appropriate         error is sent back
+     However business validations are done in APi such as the amount must be positive decimal and must be supplied.
+Otherwise appropriate
+  ### 4 Data Folder
+     In contains in memory data.
+It is simply as list of payment transactions with its attributes and current balance As you might expect, every time you start WEB API , there will be new data set.
+     ATTENTION: In order to run function test executable, API must be running.
+If you do run multiple instances functional test              simultaneously,test may fail.
+Of course, we can handle that using transactions if we have real database.
+However that is beyond the      scope of this project
+ ### 5 Model Folder